 - In the instance Council receives an objection to your application; the applicant must submit a written response addressing concerns.

-- All animals that are subject to General Local Law No.1 – 2013, sub-clause 5.1.1, 5.1.2 or 5.1.3 must be housed in accordance with any applicable Victorian State Government Code of Practice that may exist relevant to the welfare and housing of the particular species of animal’s involved.
+- All animals that are subject to General Purposes Local Law No.1 – 2023, and must be housed in accordance with any applicable Victorian State Government Code of Practice that may exist relevant to the welfare and housing of the particular species of animal’s involved.

 - Permits are subject to the discretion of a Council Authorised Officer and in the event any concerns come to light, Authorised Officers may issue a Temporary Permit until issues are addressed and/or rectified.